Leader of the free world has never been a role Trump has embraced. The world has gotten the message

 She called Iran's nuclear program the "greatest concern" abroad and suggested its progress toward the possibility of nuclear weapons meant Trump might have to act more forcefully than in his first term, when he surged sanctions on Iran in what he called a "maximum pressure" campaign.

-Trump, long an open admirer of Putin, has been most consistent in pointing to U.S. support of Ukraine for possible policy change.
+Trump, long an open admirer of Putin, has been most consistent in pointing to support for Ukraine as a possible policy change.

 Philip Breedlove, a former Air Force general and top NATO commander, said he can see both positive expectations and deep concerns for Ukraine and NATO in the next four years under Trump.

 While Trump's NATO rhetoric during his first administration was often harsh, it didn't lead to any actual U.S. troop reductions in Europe or decreased support for the alliance, Breedlove said.
-And 23 NATO nations are spending at least 2% of their gross domestic product on defense, compared with 10 in 2020 — a showing that now negates a persistent Trump complaint.
+And 23 NATO nations are spending at least 2% of their gross domestic product on defense, compared with 10 in 2020 — helping counter a persistent Trump complaint.

 More concerning, Breedlove said, is Trump’s vow to end the war in Ukraine right away.